johnangularjs/Backbone-Require-Boilerplate/README.md

 To load our production/development CSS and JavaScript files, you can use the handy BoilerplateMVC helper methods included directly in our HTML page.
 Below are the available helper methods:

+<a href="http://javascripttrainingcourses.com/JS/BackboneJS-Training" title="Backbone.JS Training in Chennai">Backbone.JS Training in Chennai</a>

    *loadCSS(url, callback)* - Asynchronously includes a CSS file to a page

    *loadJS(file, callback)* - Asynchronously includes a JavaScript file to the page